Canadian Council of Human Resources Associations

 The Canadian Council of Human Resources Associations (CCHRA) is Canada's national human-resources body.
-It is responsible for establishing and maintaining national core standards for the human-resources profession; fostering communication among participating associations; serving as the recognized resource on equivalency for human-resources qualifications across Canada and providing a national and international voice on human-resources issues.
+It is responsible for establishing and maintaining national core standards for the human resources profession; fostering communication among participating associations; serving as the recognized resource on equivalency for human-resources qualifications across Canada and providing a national and international voice on human-resources issues.

 History

 The CCHRA began in 1992 when several provincial associations recognized the need to collaborate on national issues and share information.
-They also saw the need for one organization to represent Canadian HR professionals to the federal government and coordinate the national CHRP certification (which had been adopted by several provinces).
+They also saw the need for one organization to represent Canadian HR professionals to the Canadian federal government and coordinate the national CHRP certification (which had been adopted by several provinces).
 On September 15, 1994, representatives from across the country finalized the official constitution of the CCHRA.
 Two years later, Canada's national human-resources council was formally established as a collaborative effort of human-resources associations across Canada.
 As of 2011, the CCHRA represents more than 17,000 Certified Human Resource Professionals (CHRP) and 33,000 professionals.

 Certification

 The Certified Human Resources Professional (CHRP) designation is a nationally recognized level of achievement within the field of human resources in Canada.
 The title represents a commitment to a national standard of excellence, sets a benchmark for the practice of adequate human resources, and emphasizes the strategic role of human resource management in business.
 By achieving the CHRP designation, HR professionals indicate they have a thorough understanding of the profession's body of knowledge in Canada, encompassed in the eight Required Professional Capabilities (RPCs).
 The RPCs are based on HR policies and practices in Canada.

 To attain the CHRP designation, HR professionals must meet their provincial CHRP designation-granting HR association's requirements, pass the Canadian Council of Human Resources Association's (CCHRA) national exams—the National Knowledge Exam (NKE) and National Professional Practice Assessment (NPPA)—and sign the profession's National Code of Ethics.
 To maintain the designation, HR professionals must re-certify every three years and adhere to the Code of Ethics.
 As of 2011, more than 17,000 HR professionals across Canada have earned the designation.